Saabbir/Saabbir/README.md

 ### Hi there 👋

-I'm a professional front-end web developer with 6+ years of experience. <br />
+I'm Saabbir.
+I'm an independent front-end web developer with 6+ years of experience. <br />
+I work with fun and enjoy developing responsive, mobile-first projects on the web. <br />
 To know more about my work you should check [my portfolio](https://saabbir.github.io).

-🔭 I’m currently working with Vue and Nuxt.js.<br />
+🔭 I’m currently working with React, Redux, and Firebase.<br />
-🌱 I’m currently learning React and Node.<br />
+🌱 I’m currently learning NodeJS and Full-Stack Development.<br />
-🏆 I'm a Top Rated freelancer at Upwork.<br />
+🏆 I'm a Top Rated freelancer at [Upwork](https://www.upwork.com/freelancers/~0125f9d541d9412fba).<br />
 👯 I’m looking to collaborate on freelance projects.<br />
 ⚡ Fun fact: I love CSS :purple_heart:<br />